Evaluating Hypothesis Tests

 """

-# Preallocate array to hold estimation errors
+# Preallocate array to hold test decisions

 self.test_decisions = np.empty(n_sim)